Private One on One

-I offer private one-on-one lessons.
+I teach Piping at Southeast Community College, and offer private one-on-one lessons.
 All that is required is a practice chanter and determination to start.
 My fee is $15 for a half hour, and $25 for an hour.
 For beginners a half hour to an hour lesson once a week is usually more than adequate.
 Please contact me through the contact page of the web site if interested.

 The Bagpipe is a difficult instrument.
 Good instruction is essential and a lot of adults have learned to play.
 By combining patience and perseverance with an intelligent approach anyone can learn to play the bagpipe.